jvilk/site/index.md

 >
 > Doppio is a JavaScript-based runtime system that makes it possible to run unaltered applications written in general-purpose languages directly inside the browser.
 Doppio provides a wide range of runtime services, including a file system that enables local and external (cloud-based) storage, an unmanaged heap, sockets, blocking I/O, and multiple threads.
 We demonstrate Doppio's usefulness with two case studies: we extend Emscripten with Doppio, letting it run an unmodified C++ application in the browser with full functionality, and present DoppioJVM, an interpreter that runs unmodified JVM programs directly in the browser.
 This work appeared at [PLDI 2014](http://conferences.inf.ed.ac.uk/pldi2014/), and won the [Distinguished Artifact Award](http://pldi14-aec.cs.brown.edu/)!
 >
+> DoppioJVM is currently used by the University of Illinois at [CodeMoo.com](http://codemoo.com/) to teach children how to program in Java, and components of Doppio are used by the [MS-DOS Collection](https://archive.org/details/softwarelibrary_msdos_games/v2) at the [Internet Archive](https://archive.org/).
+>
 > * [Demo](http://doppiojvm.org/)
 > * [Source Code](https://github.com/plasma-umass/doppio)
 > * [Full Paper](http://dl.acm.org/citation.cfm?id=2594293) ([Alt.
 Link](https://plasma-umass.github.io/doppio-demo/paper.pdf))